poekb/chess-project/README.md

 ### Game Save and Load

-Buttons on the right side allow game saving and loading.
+Buttons on the right side allow game saving and loading using the `FEN` and `PGN` standards.
+Trying to load in invalid data might result in crashes or unexpected behaviour.